zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Real Ceiling                   |  RS      |   79          |   ```CEIL, R1 A, R2```                |  GLE          |

 The real format integer not smaller algebraically than the real number at the effective address is stored in register R1.
 The result is compared to zero to set the CCR.
-A word- addressing exception may occur.
+A _word-addressing exception_ may occur.

 ### 109. MIN